 So, if it is you decide to bring your fur baby with you, make sure you are driving to North Coronado Beach where the Hotel Del Coronado is located.

 If you take Ocean Blvd and get to Sunset Park from Ocean Drive you will run right into the dog beach.
-It starts near the Sunset Park and ends at the U.S Naval Base station.
+It starts near Sunset Park and ends at the U.S. Naval Base station.